New Release

 B2B sales are just as complicated from a marketplace operator perspective.
 They must find buyers, negotiate, implement processes and policies agreeable to both sides of the transaction, as well as manage contracts, invoicing, and inventory.

 B2B eCommerce marketplaces streamline business-to-business procurement and sales by acting as a digital intermediary between buyers and suppliers.
-This helps reduce marketing costs, which is an especially big perk for small businesses and B2B marketplaces that need to watch their budgets.
+This helps reduce marketing costs, which is an especially big perk for small businesses and business to business marketplaces that need to watch their budgets.
 With maintaining an online platform, a delivery service partner, and other necessary expenses, suppliers of all sizes need their B2B marketplace processes to be as easy, fast, and efficient as possible.

-A multi-vendor eCommerce platform allows buyers to find new products and suppliers more easily, often pre-vetted according to the marketplace’s standards.
+A multi-vendor eCommerce B2B marketplace platform allows buyers to find new products and suppliers more easily, often pre-vetted according to the marketplace’s standards.
 Marketplaces typically provide data that helps buyers make a decision, and they streamline procurement with digital processes for RFPs and RFIs, contract negotiation, purchasing, and invoicing.

 In short, B2B multi-vendor marketplace platforms reduce the cost and complexity of procurement while encouraging buyers to spend more time on the marketplace operator’s site.